alvinlee90/DD2425-Localization/README.md

-# DD2424 Deep Learning in Data Science - Assignment 4
+# KTH Deep Learning in Data Science - Assignment 4

 The aim of this assignment is to train a RNN (recurrent neural network) to synthesize English text (from Harry Potter snippets) character by character and to synthesize Donald Trump Tweets.
 This was approached is two methods: with a vanilla RNN and a LSTM (long short-term memory).